josephclaymiller/Hot-Tub-Time/README.md

 Future features:

 - [ ] User can use camera to add a new strip
-- [ ] User recieves a notification when time to add chemicals
+- [ ] User recieves notification when time to add chemicals

 ## Video Walkthrough